AtomicNoggin/include/README.md

 // or set a synonym/file extension for an existing typeLoader include.typeLoader('mjs','script');
 ```
-NOTE: to take advantage of localStorage caching, use include.fetch to do the actual file loading.
+*NOTE*: to take advantage of localStorage caching, use include.fetch to do the actual file loading.

 ### include.extendedUrl
 resolve a filename to it's absolute path.